 For years I have used a process with my marketing clients to help them stay focused and be held accountable.
 It was a technique that I learnt during my coach training, I never gave it a name and the clients would not have known they were being coached.

 At the moment for the want of a better name, I am calling it turbo coaching.
 It takes just 20 minutes.
 That is enough time to set out your challenge, review the resistance and agree on a strategy with a smart deadline.

 Book your first session using the link below

 - We meet on Zoom, the video conference platform,

 - You will leave after 20 minutes with agreed actions.

 - A recording of the conversation will be emailed to you.

-At the end of the FREE session, you will have the option to book a follow-up call as a one-off or in blocks of five.
+You have the option to book calls as a one-off or in blocks of five.

 A block booking is the recommended way to go, as it creates the momentum needed to get your project completed or move you forward.